 Best way to approach it

 Get a good understanding of your current physical activity levels, which will set a good foundation to find ways to improve.
 Then, start increasing exercise at a maintainable pace with achievable goals.
-For example, don’t try and go from no running a week to trying to do a half marathon.
+For example, don’t try and go from never running to trying to do a half marathon.

 It’s about small incremental changes that build up to regular exercise that complements a healthy diet.